 Main Stages of Social Cost-Benefit Analysis in Project Management

 The first stage in the process of social cost-benefit analysis is to ascertain the shadow price of the inputs as well as the outputs of the product or service that the project purposes to deliver.
-The shadow price is an estimate for something that we cannot buy or sell in the open market such as infrastructure projects by the governments.
+The shadow price is an estimate for something that we cannot buy or sell in the open market, such as government infrastructure projects.
 For example, in the case of the construction of a bridge, we cannot put a definite price tag on the bridge because we don’t buy or sell it in the open market.
-Instead, we will put a shadow price on it in order to assess the benefits of its construction.
+Instead, we will put a shadow price on it to assess its construction benefits.

-This price will help the managers to understand the benefits and cost of the project.
+This price will help the managers understand the project’s benefits and cost.
 Sometimes this price may prove inaccurate and unreliable.
-There is no absolute data to back it up, it is based on assumptions and it may even be subjective in nature.
+There is no absolute data to back it up, it is based on assumptions, and it may even be subjective in nature.

 Financial and Social Viability